TonyPhipps/SIEM/Policy/Incident-Response-Policy.md

 - Business Partners
 - Clients/Customers

-If attacks are originating from an external organization’s IP address space, coordination with the designated security contacts for the organization shall be conducted to alert them of the activity, ask for a response, and any necessary followup collaboration.
+If attacks are originating from an external organization's IP address space, coordination with the designated security contacts for the organization shall be conducted to alert them of the activity, ask for a response, and any necessary followup collaboration.

 ### Activation of IR Plan